Student Life Pre-Orientation Programs

 The application is now open.
 Click the link below to apply!

-Student Life Co-Curricular Peer Guides are passionate and welcoming students who are rising sophomores, juniors, and seniors.
+Student Life Pre-Orientation Peer Guides are passionate and welcoming students who are rising sophomores, juniors, and seniors.
 Applicants should be interested in mentoring and supporting a diverse group of incoming first-year students as they transition to life at GW.
 Guides are volunteers who are responsible for leading a small group and creating a fun and supportive environment for GW’s newest community members.

 Some other perks of serving as a Peer Guide include:

 - Build your resume

 - New friends!
 Extend your GW family and learn more about campus

 Duties and Responsibilities

 - Facilitate Small Group Engagement